Use My Spy to Remotely Control and View a Cell Phone

 Just want to see older text messages.
 I have tried: Haven't used anything yet.
 Just looking for the best way this can be done..
 I think it was caused by: No problem.
 Just need information

-A lot of spy applications, such as mSpy and FlexiSpy are not data retrieval tools and offer no solution to examine messages that have been deleted or have been sent prior to their installation.
+A lot of spy applications, such as mSpy are not data retrieval tools and offer no solution to examine messages that have been deleted or have been sent before their installation.

 I have a Samsung J5, I used fingerprint to open for a year, yesterday when it didn't recognize my prints as hands had been wet I pressed password by accident but don't remember the password?